Ajit Pawar becomes new Dy CM: Maha sees four oath-taking ceremonies since 2019 | Politics

 Shinde was sworn in as CM on June 30 with the support of the BJP.
 This time, Fadnavis as made deputy CM.

-While Bhagat Singh Koshyari was the governor when the first three oath-taking ceremonies took place, Saturday's political developments have come when Ramesh Bais is occupying the gubernatorial chair.
+While Bhagat Singh Koshyari was the governor when the first three oath-taking ceremonies took place, Sunday's political developments have come when Ramesh Bais is occupying the gubernatorial chair.

 Assembly polls in Maharashtra are likely to be held around October next year, some months after the Lok Sabha elections.